 Thank you for your continued support of this site!
 I personally think that spring planning is the only way to survive winter months.
 I sketch and make lists, research and sketch some more.
 I even go as far as making outlines that point to companion plantings.
 You don’t have to go that far, but I actually enjoy it.
 I had mentioned before that I want to utilize our side yard for more plantings.
 Best Vegetables to Grow in the Shade.
 For many gardeners, the optimum conditions most vegetables prefer — eight to 10 hours of full sun — just aren’t possible.

+Your temperature zone defines what you can easily grow, but your ultimate placement of those chosen vegetables will decide how well they’ll grow for you.
+Here is a list of full sun, shade, and partial sun plants that grow well in most of North America.
 Healthy News and Information.
 By J HERMAN Finding the right herbs to plant can be a major problem if the only space you’ve got available for planting on your property is covered by shade.

 The Best Shade Tolerant Vegetables.
 Want to grow vegetables, but don’t have a sunny garden?

-My prime growing spots were now reserved for select sun-loving foods like heirloom tomatoes.
-What are you eating?
+Fortunately, there are several vegetables and herbs that tolerate less sunlight.
 Vegetables You Can Grow in the Shade.
 Every gardener would like their crops to receive 10 hours of sun every day.

 And while you can greatly minimize the amount of shade plants will sit in with a little planning, shade is often an unavoidable factor.
 There's always certain corners of the garden that deal with a fair amount of light limitations: trees, houses, sheds, fences, other crops.
 But plants need light, right?
 So what plants are you supposed to stick in these certain corners?
 Well fret not!
 As a general rule, crops grown for leaves (e.g., lettuce, chard, spinach) or crops grown for roots (e.g., carrots, turnips, parsnips) will manage in a shady environment.

 Needs 2 hours of sun a day Bok Choy - Bok Choy will do great with only short bursts of strong light.
 Needs 3-4 hours of sun Arugula - Definitely a vegetable to put in shade, because warm weather and full sun makes Arugula want to bolt.
 Grow Vegetables in the Shade - Ten Vegetables You Can Grow Without Full Sun.
 By Colleen Vanderlinden When most people picture a vegetable garden, they imagine a spot that bakes in the sun all day.

+For some vegetables, such as tomatoes, peppers, and squash, this is the ideal site.
+Shade tolerant vegetables.
+Best Shade-Tolerant Vegetables - Organic Gardening.
+Even in shady conditions, you can bask in great garden harvests if you choose the right crops and make a few easy adjustments.
 By Colleen Vanderlinden When considering which crops to grow in shady areas, think of them in terms of leaves and roots.
 Crops we grow for their leaves (kale, lettuce, spinach) and those we grow for their roots (beets, carrots, turnips) will do fairly well in partially shady conditions.
 (The crops we grow for their fruits — such as eggplants, peppers and tomatoes — really do need at least six hours of full sun per day.)
 Best Vegetables to Grow in the Shade - Organic Gardening.
 For many gardeners, the optimum conditions most vegetables prefer — eight to 10 hours of full sun — just aren’t possible.
 Whether it’s from trees or shadows from nearby buildings, shade is commonly a fact of gardening life.